archit-shukla/sensors-app/README.md

 # Sensor Testing Android App

-This Android application is designed for testing sensors such as accelerometer and gyroscope in mobile devices.
-The app is developed using Android Studio and showcases proficiency in sensor testing and Android app development.
+This Android application is designed for testing sensors such as accelerometer,gyroscope etc. in mobile devices.
+The app is developed using Android Studio to showcase sensor testing and Android app development.

 ## Features

-- Test accelerometer sensor functionality.
 - Test gyroscope sensor functionality.
+- Test magnetometer sensor functionality.
+- Test Gravity sensor functionality.
+- Test Proximity sensor functionality.
+- Test light sensor by creating a feature which dims the brightness according to the light in the room.
+- Test accelerometer sensor by creating a feature which counts steps.
+- Test Biometric systems by unlocking the application on the home page.
 - User-friendly interface for sensor testing.
 - Real-time sensor data visualization.
 - Compatibility with a wide range of Android devices.